kateuj/kate-brush-portfolio/README.md

 Needed to move "</p>" above "hr" element to resolve stray end div

+javascript was placed after body so needed to move to inside body

 remove section elements in portfolio page unclosed divs in portfolio page

+stray end divs

 I corrected the code and all three pages now return no html errors.